Knock, knock, knocking on Door County’s summer haven

 Washington Island on the north end of Door County is the largest of the county’s 34 islands and offers more than 100 miles of roads to explore with your bicycle.
 For those who are less interested in exercise, rent a moped or take a guided Segway tour.
 A ferry transports residents and visitors with and without cars from the peninsula.
 Washington is the only island that’s inhabited year-round; it was settled by Icelanders who were accustomed to the cold winter months.

 Scandinavians established Central Door County, and their influence is still evident, especially in dining options.
 Al Johnson’s Swedish Restaurant, in Sister Bay on the west side of the peninsula, serves authentic dishes by waitrons dressed in Scandinavian clothing.
 Feast on Swedish meatballs, pancakes with lingonberries, limpa bread, Scandinavian cheeses, and a host of other options.
 Reserve some time to dally in its huge gift shop; the wooden Dalecarlian horse brought back memories of playing with one at my grandmother’s house when I was a young girl.
 When you leave, look up!
-A family of goats graze on the sod roof, and it’s quite a sight! (aljohnsons.com; 920-854-2626)
+A family of goats grazes on the sod roof, and it’s quite a sight!. (aljohnsons.com; 920-854-2626)

-Rowley’s Bay Resort and Restaurant hosts a traditional “fish boil” that began as a way to feed large groups of lumberjacks and fishermen.
+Rowley’s Bay Resort and Restaurant host a traditional “fish boil” that began as a way to feed large groups of lumberjacks and fishermen.
 The boil consists of whitefish caught from Lake Michigan, combined with salt, onion, red potatoes, and butter cooked in the same manner as the early settlers during which the liquid “boils over” in a fiery show.

 While the ingredients are cooking in a big cauldron over an open fire, a storyteller regales the audience with tales and history of the early settlers.
 Make reservations for the all-you-can-eat dining event, and order a slice of Door County cherry pie for dessert. (rowleysbayresort.com; 920-854-2385)

-Door County, Wisconsin, ranks fourth in the nation for cherry production after Michigan, New York and Utah.
+Door County, Wisconsin, ranks fourth in the nation for cherry production after Michigan, New York, and Utah.
 In fact, more than 10,000 acres of cherry groves were planted in the 1890s; the surrounding waters make the climate an ideal environment for the crop.
-Cherry blossoms appear during the middle of May, and the crop is ripe by the end of July, but that all depends on weather so dates vary.
+Cherry blossoms appear during the middle of May, and the crop is ripe by the end of July, but that all depends on the weather so dates vary.
 No matter where you dine, cherries will be part of the menu and offered in many forms—cherry wine and cherry salsa are particularly tasty— especially during Jacksonport’s Cherry Fest in early August.

 If you prefer to cook your own food while cruising, the farm-to-table movement has caught on in Door County, and farmers’ markets are plentiful through mid-October in nearly every town or community.
 You’ll find much more than just raw vegetables and fruit.
 The locals sell many items you enjoy in their restaurants: homemade jams and jellies, bakery goods, cheeses, mustards, fudge, and Norwegian lefse.